-The trouble with elsewhere for some is that Berjaya is above many budgets, and the southern Kalong Beaches are isolated - 2 flashpacker level resorts with only boat access which won't appeal to those looking for a bit of company and variety but not too much.
+The trouble with elsewhere for some is that Berjaya (2013 - now known at The Taaras) is above many budgets, and the southern Kalong Beaches are isolated - 2 flashpacker level resorts with only boat access which won't appeal to those looking for a bit of company and variety but not too much.
 But paradise for seclusion freaks.

 Bottom left is the island's main resort beach area - the twin strips of sand which make up Pasir Panjang (Long Beach).
 There is a continuous line of maybe a dozen resorts along here - I have only labelled three.